Forward (association football): Winger

 Cristiano Ronaldo has been deployed as an inverted winger.

 A winger is an offensive player located in a wide position near the touchlines.
 They can be classified as forwards, considering their origin as the old "outside-forward" position, and continue to be termed as such in most parts of the world, especially in Latin and Dutch football cultures.
-However, in the British game (in which the 4–4–2 formation and its variants are most commonly used) they are usually counted as part of the midfield.
+However, in the British game (in which the 4–4–2 formation and its variants are most commonly used), they are usually counted as part of the midfield.

 It is a winger's duty to beat opposing full-backs, deliver cut-backs or crosses from wide positions and, to a lesser extent, to beat defenders and score from close range.
-They are usually some of the quickest players in the team and usually have good dribbling skills as well.
-In Dutch, Spanish and Portuguese usage, the defensive duties of the winger have been usually confined to pressing the opposition fullbacks when they have the ball.
+They are usually some of the quickest players on the team and usually have good dribbling skills as well.
+In Dutch, Spanish, and Portuguese usage, the defensive duties of the winger are usually confined to pressing the opposition fullbacks when they have the ball.
 Otherwise, a winger will drop closer to the midfield to make themself available, should their team win back the ball.

 An inverted winger, Mohamed Salah plays on the right wing, a position which allows him to cut inside to his stronger left foot.

 In British and other northern European styles of football, the wide-midfielder is expected to track back all the way to their own corner flag should their full-back require help, and also to track back their marker, as well as tucking into the midfield when the more central players are trying to pressure the opposition for the ball.
 This is a large responsibility for attack-orientated players, and particularly those like Joaquín (winger/wide midfielder), or Ryan Giggs (winger/striker), and John Barnes (winger/central midfielder), who lack the physical attributes of a wing-back or of a more orthodox midfield player.
 As these players grow older and lose their natural pace, they are frequently redeployed as "number 10s" between the midfield and the forward line, where their well-honed ball control, technical skills, ability to create chances, and improved reading of the game in the final third can serve to improve their teams' attacking options in tight spaces.
 An example is Inter Milan's use of veteran Luís Figo behind one or two other attackers, either as a second striker or in a playmaking role as an attacking midfielder.